fnproject/fn/docs/function-file.md

 function.
 If this function exceeds this limit during execution, it is stopped and error message is logged.
 Default: `128`.

+`headers` (optional) is a set of HTTP headers to be returned in the response of this function calls.

 `config` (optional) is a set of configurations to be passed onto the route setup.
 These configuration options shall override application configuration during functions execution.

-`build` (optional) is an array of shell calls which are used to helping building the image.
-These calls are executed before `fn` calls `docker build` and `docker push`.
+`build` (optional) is an array of local shell calls which are used to help building the function.

+## Hot containers

+Hot containers support also adds two extra options to this configuration file.

+`format` (optional) is one of the streaming formats covered at [function-format.md](function-format.md).

+`max_concurrency` (optional) is the maximum of hot containers per node to be started for a certain function.
+It defaults to one per function.
+If you understand you need more processing power, make sure to raise this number.
+Keep in mind that if there is not available memory to execute the configured workload, it will fail to start new hot containers.

 ## Testing functions